Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the community venue for Pant and is there for all to use.

 We are and always have been a ‘self-service’ hall, which is why our hire rates are low.
 We provide all you need for your cleanup.
 The building is professionally cleaned, but not every day.

 - turn off what you turned on (except heating and sensor lights, which turn themselves off).
-Please check that you have turned off any switched lights.
+Please check that you have turned off any switched lights, the boiling water device and all taps.

 - take away EVERYTHING that you brought in, including all rubbish and personal items.
 We have no rubbish collection at any time – litter, lost property etc are now a health hazard!
 Please explain to your guests that no bins means ‘take your rubbish away’ not ‘leave it for someone else’ – thank you.